roryp/stranglerfig/README.md

 ### Demo Steps

-After you deploy CAMS using `azd up`, the application is configured to use the new email service.
-The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is set to `queue` for the App Service.
-Email requests go to the Azure Service Bus and are processed by the `email-processor` container app.
-This setting is defined in Azure App Configuration.
+After you deploy CAMS using `azd up`, the application is automatically set up to use the new email service.
+The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
+These requests are then handled by the `email-processor` container app.
+This setting is stored in Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)

-To simulate the new messaging functionality, follow the rest of the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md)
+To try out the new messaging functionality, follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md).

 ## Conclusion